 - Spurious Goods: Some unscrupulous vendors may try to sell counterfeit or fake luxury products to tourists.
 Shop at Reputable Stores: Purchase from trusted retailers or malls to ensure the authenticity of the products.

 - Camel Rides and Photo Scams: Travelers opting for camel rides may encounter operators charging unexpected fees or pressuring for additional payments for taking photos during the ride.
 Confirm the total price and any additional fees before engaging in activities.

 Transport Safety in Dubai

-- Use only registered cabs: The taxis have a different coloured roof to differentiate between different cab companies.
-Many of these drivers are immigrants, and they speak many languages so you should be able to communicate easily.
+- Use only registered cabs: The taxis have a different colored roofs to differentiate between cab companies.
+Many of these drivers are immigrants, and they speak many languages, so you should be able to communicate easily.
 In some cases, there are unlicensed taxis with no meters which charge higher fees than normal.
 It is preferable to only use licensed taxis from registered cab companies during your trip.

 Note: Don't put your feet on seats as it is considered disrespectful.

 - Take safaris ONLY with experienced guides: Safety measures extend to desert safaris around Dubai as well.
 It's best to avoid embarking on such safaris without an experienced guide.
 Conduct some research online or through word-of-mouth before using the services of any tour operators because some companies value profits over security.
 Desert safaris can be dangerous without proper measures like speed limits, seatbelts, and protective gear in the case of quad biking.
 In recent years, there have been discussions about children on these rides as many tour operators do not have proper safety equipment in their sizes.